sav-che/TL-2/Authors/Ramírez Goyena, Miguel {std. Ramírez Goyena}.md

-> [!cite] BHL link: this entry starts at [page 571](https://www.biodiversitylibrary.org/item/103624#page/585/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 571](https://www.biodiversitylibrary.org/page/33190042) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Ramírez Goyena, Miguel (1857-1927), Nicaraguan botanist; studied at the College of Granada (Nic.), connected with Institute nacional central de Managua for some time, from 1891-1902 in exile in Costa Rica and Honduras; from 1902 again in Nicaragua, working on his Flora nicaraguense. (*Ramírez Goyena*).
+Ramírez Goyena, Miguel (1857-1927), Nicaraguan botanist; studied at the College of Granada (Nic.), connected with Institute nacional central de Managua for some time, from 1891-1902 in exile in Costa Rica and Honduras; from 1902 again in Nicaragua, working on his Flora nicaraguense.
+**Abbreviated name**: *Ramírez Goyena*

 #### Herbarium and types